CDN & Networking Notes

 Core Ideas

-- Edge location (POP = Point of Presence): A regional CDN site with cache servers.
-What it does: Serves cached content locally.
-Use case: A user in Chicago is served from a nearby POP instead of your origin.
+- Edge location / POP (Point of Presence): A regional site where CDN servers run.
+What it does: Terminates client connections, applies edge rules, checks cache, and forwards misses to origin.
+Use case: A user in New York gets a response from a nearby edge instead of a distant origin.

-- TTL (Time To Live): How long cached content is considered fresh.
-What it does: Controls cache lifespan.
-Use case: Set short TTL for frequently updated pages, long TTL for static assets.
+- TTL (Time To Live): How long a cached object is considered fresh.
+What it does: Balances freshness and performance.
+Use case: Long TTL for hashed JS files, short TTL for HTML pages.

 HTTP & Web Delivery